rocky/python-uncompyle6/README.rst

 Python 2 deparsing decompiles each and all the Python 2.7.10 and 2.7.11 installed packages I have on my system, more than 90% verify ok.
 Some of these failures may be bugs in the verification process.
-So as such, it is probably a little better than uncompyle2.
-Python 2.6 is catching up the versions of uncompyle2 that support 2.6 but is currently worse.
-Even less good is Python 2.5 bytecodes.
+At this point, 2.7 decompilation is better than uncompyle2.
+A number of bugs have been fixed over what was in uncompyle2.

+Python 2.6 installed library routines decompile; it is probably the same as uncompyle2, although some 2.6 bugs from uncompyle2 have been fixed.
+We handle 2.6 bytecode a little bit differently than the way uncompyle2 does so it is harder to assess quality.
+Python 2.5 bytecode may not be as good as uncompyle2, but is catching up.

 All of the Python 3.2-3.5 Python standard lib packages that I have installed on my system deparse.
 Each Python version has about 200